Playful couple with renewed energy and vitality from female sexual health treatment at Rewind Anti-Aging Miami

 Understanding Female Sexual Dysfunction

 Female sexual dysfunction (FSD) encompasses a range of persistent, distressing conditions that interfere with sexual desire, arousal, orgasm, or comfort.
-Despite affecting an estimated 40% of women at some point in their lives, FSD remains underdiagnosed and undertreated — in part because many women are reluctant to raise the topic with their healthcare providers, and in part because the medical community has historically given less attention to female sexual health than to male sexual health.
+Despite affecting an estimated 40% of women at some point in their lives, FSD remains underdiagnosed and undertreated — in part because many women are reluctant to raise the topic, and in part because the medical community has historically given less attention to female sexual health.

 At Rewind Anti-Aging of Miami, we take female sexual health seriously.
 We provide a confidential, judgment-free environment where you can discuss your concerns openly, and we offer a range of evidence-based treatments that address the hormonal, neurological, and physical dimensions of female sexual function.